Super Bowl IX: Background

+Host selection process

 The NFL awarded Super Bowl IX to New Orleans on April 3, 1973, at the owners' meetings held in Scottsdale, Arizona.
 This was the third time that the Super Bowl was played in New Orleans, after IV and VI.
 Super Bowl IX was originally planned to be held at the Louisiana Superdome, which was under construction at the time of the vote.
 However, construction delays at the Superdome (which pushed its opening to August 1975) forced the league to move the game to Tulane Stadium, where the city's previous two Super Bowls were held.
 This ended up being the last professional American football game played at Tulane Stadium.

 For the second time, the owners selected two consecutive Super Bowl host cities at the same meeting.
 Only three cities submitted bids for the two games.
 Representatives from New Orleans, Miami, and Los Angeles each made presentations; all three cities had already hosted the Super Bowl.
 New Orleans impressed owners with their Superdome plans, and won a unanimous vote to host the game, while Miami was given Super Bowl X.